sisila ila ila: saying goodbye

 Creative Collaborator/Director Doug Fitch

-sisila ila ila: saying goodbye is a musical poem evoking a sense of longing for worlds that have been lost— or those in the process of being lost.
-We follow the thoughtful meanderings of an inquisitive viola as the sound of an ice cream truck sparks her childhood memories, which come flooding back.
-The forgotten voice of an indigenous singer, a 1960’s Taiwanese pop song, moments from a Beethoven quartet rehearsal, music of the humpback whales...
-Her reminiscences come to life with imagery developed by seventh-generation shadow puppet masters from the Tung-Hua Puppet theater.
+sisila ila ila: saying goodbye is a musical poem that evokes a deep sense of longing for lost worlds or those currently fading away.
+The piece follows the reflective journey of an inquisitive viola, whose memories are sparked by the sound of an ice cream truck.
+As these memories flood back, we hear the forgotten voice of a Taiwanese Saisiyat indigenous singer, a 1960s Taiwanese pop song, moments from a Beethoven quartet rehearsal, and the haunting songs of humpback whales.
+Her reminiscences come alive through vivid imagery created by the seventh-generation Tung-Hua Shadow Puppet Theater.

-This new work represents a fresh kind of theater that transports us, visually and musically — as if in a dream—to other worlds, calling upon us all to listen to one another, embrace shared experiences of life, and dissolve misperceptions of separateness.
+This new work represents a novel form of theater that transports us—both visually and musically—into other realms, as if we are in a dream.
+It calls upon us to listen to one another, embrace shared experiences of life, and dissolve misconceptions of separateness.